 Recommended by: Mansoureh, Travel with Mansoureh

-Strolling around the city centre and eating in one of the seaside restaurants are must to do when you are in Brighton.
-This is also known as one of the best cities in the UK for nightlife, so if you fancy a party, you’re in luck!
+But be sure to explore the city centre as well.
+The Lanes are known for their independent stores, vintage shops and fantastic eateries – and there are some great restaurants along the seafront, too.
+Brighton is also known as one of the best cities in the UK for nightlife, so if you fancy a party, you’re in luck!

 Windsor, Berkshire